NubbeDuck/sm-MapRate/README.md

-Credits to this post https://forums.alliedmods.net/showthread.php?t=164455 I just updated the syntax and got it working after
+Credits to this post https://forums.alliedmods.net/showthread.php?t=164455 I updated syntax and added Ip and port